 God provides strength, even when circumstances seem impossible.
 In Genesis, God promised Abraham that he would be the father of many generations, but for years his wife, Sarah, was unable to bear children.
-Even as he approached one hundred years old, Abraham “did not waver in unbelief at God’s promise but was strengthened in his faith and gave glory to God” (Romans 4:20 [Open in Logos Bible Software (if available)] ).
+Even as he approached one hundred years old, Abraham “did not waver in unbelief at God’s promise but was strengthened in his faith and gave glory to God” (Romans 4:20).
 Abraham’s faith was rewarded when God honored His promise and Sarah, at age ninety, gave birth to their son, Isaac.

 - When you face adversity in your season, how do you respond to God?

 - What else or who else besides God do you rely on to give you strength?

 - Take some time to read through the passages below and refer to them often in your challenges.

 - Genesis 15-21

 - Matthew 6:33-34

 - Ephesians 6:10